OfficeDev/office-js-docs-pr/docs/resources/resources-glossary.md

 ## custom functions-only add-in

 An add-in that contains a custom function, but no UI such as a task pane.
 The custom functions in this kind of add-in run in a JavaScript-only runtime.
 A custom function that does include a UI can use either a shared runtime or a combination of a JavaScript-only runtime and an HTML-supporting runtime.
+We recommend that if you have a UI, you use a shared runtime.

 See also: [custom function](#custom-function), [custom functions runtime](#custom-functions-runtime).